spatie/laravel-health/docs/basic-usage/registering-your-first-check.md

 ]);
 ```

-The `UsedDiskSpaceCheck` will run every day at 2AM Los Angeles time, whereas `DatabaseCheck` will run every day at 2AM UTC.
+The `UsedDiskSpaceCheck` check will run every day at 2AM Los Angeles time, whereas `DatabaseCheck` will run every day at 2AM UTC.